 Though most people don’t realize it, some of the symptoms they experience when quitting caffeine are very similar to the effects of quitting sugar.
 Quitting refined sugar or processed carbohydrates may result in headaches or cravings much like when you try to quit caffeine (relieving these symptoms is the main reason why people start eating sugary snacks again).

 You may find it difficult to concentrate when you quit sugar.
 That’s because sugar provides fuel for your brain.
 When you cut back on sugar, the level of glucose in your body decreases and this can result in slower cognitive function and trouble focusing or paying attention (1).
+You’ll need to get that fuel from other carbohydrate sources now, so increase your intake of fruits, vegetables, and whole grains.

 How To Do A Sugar Detox